jn80842/automatahints/tutorial.md

 We can also test our predicate by supplying it with a word, without having to run the full hint to get an a result.
 Assume we have a student solution called `S1` and a true solution `T1`.
 We can check that `(diff-outcome?
 S1 T1 '(0 1 0 1 0))` returns `true` and that `(diff-outcome?
 S1 T1 '(0 0))` is false.

 Now that our hint is defined, we can now automatically call this method when the student submits their solution and return the counterexample word, suitably formatted.
-Below is code that outputs the code using simple print statements.
+Below is code that outputs the hint using simple print statements.

 ```
-(printf "Counterexample hint:\n")
 (define ce (exists-word S1 T1 (list 0 1) 3 diff-outcome?))
 (if (empty? ce)
     (printf "No counterexample of size ~a of less was found.\n\n" 3)